ChrisThoung/fsic-archive/doc/source/solve.rst

-.. build
+.. solve

 *************
-Build a model
+Solve a model
 *************